amundsen-io/amundsen/frontend/docs/application_config.md

 The above code will show a notice with a red exclamation icon whenever a final user visits the table's Table Detail page or the Dashboard Detail page.

+If you want to target several tables at once, you can use wildcards as shown below:

 ```
   resourceConfig: {
     [ResourceType.table]: {